FuelLabs/fuels-ts/apps/docs/src/guide/provider/provider-options.md

 If you would like to submit multiple transactions without waiting for each transaction to be completed, your account must have multiple UTXOs available.
 If you only have one UTXO, the first transaction will spend it, and any remaining amount will be converted into a new UTXO with a different ID.

-By ensuring your account has multiple UTXOs, you can effectively use the `cacheUtxo` flag to manage transactions without conflicts.
+By ensuring your account has multiple UTXOs, you can effectively use the `resourceCacheTTL` flag to manage transactions without conflicts.
 For more information on UTXOs, refer to the [UTXOs guide](../the-utxo-model/index.md).